-With the onset of recession, turnover of wood and wood products fell by 25% while other industries experienced much smaller declines and the paper and paper products industry actually grew by 3% in that year.
+At the start of the recession in 2008, wood and wood products turnover declined by 25%.

+Other industries experienced much smaller declines and the paper and paper products industry actually grew by 3% in that year.

-The continuing weakness in markets generally in 2009 resulted in the majority of industries declining and those shown above all experienced lower sales in that year.
+The continuing weakness in markets generally in 2009 resulted in the majority of industries declining and of those shown above, all experienced lower sales in that year.